 For weaning children, it is always recommended to give pears because it is hypoallergenic and is a low acidic fruit.
 So it doesn’t create any digestion related problems (6).
 This pear fruit can be peeled, heated, and then pureed.
 The peel also can be fed, but it is very important to take care that it doesn’t have any harsh edges that can hurt children.
 Pears should not be given to children with diarrhea.

-12. Against Gallbladder, Colitis, Arthritis, Gout
+12. May Prevent Gallbladder, Colitis, Arthritis, Gout

 Pears help to prevent gallbladder problems, colitis, arthritis and gout if taken regularly (7).